These general Terms and Conditions of use (hereinafter referred to as "the T&Cs") govern the relationship between:

 Article 12 -Rules regarding Anti-money laundering, fraud and combating the financing of terrorism

-When applying the provision of French law relating to the participation of financial institutions in the anti-money laundering and combating the financing of terrorism, the PSP mandated by ConnectAID must obtain information from any User for any transaction or business relationship relating to the origin, purpose and destination of funds.
+When applying the provision of French law relating to the participation of financial institutions in the anti-money laundering and combating the financing of terrorism, the PSPs mandated by nonprofits must obtain information from any User for any transaction or business relationship relating to the origin, purpose and destination of funds.
 In addition, it must make all the audit necessary to the identification of the User and, depending on the case, the Beneficiary Organization.

-In accordance with said regulations, the PSP and ConnectAID implement Strong Authentication for Donors and Beneficiary Organizations which is effective as soon as the threshold set by the applicable regulations is exceeded when Members use payment services.
+In accordance with said regulations, the PSPs and ConnectAID’s nonprofits partners may implement Strong Authentication for Donors and Beneficiary Organizations which is effective as soon as the threshold set by the applicable regulations is exceeded when Members use payment services.
 When the PSP conducts fraud monitoring, prevention and detection activities, it may also receive Personal Data about the Donor and Beneficiary Organizations from its business partners, financial service providers, identity verification services, and publicly available sources (e.g., name, address, phone number, country), where necessary to confirm the Donors and Beneficiary Organization’s representatives’ identities and prevent fraud.
 The PSP’s fraud monitoring, detection and prevention services may use technology that helps them assess the risk associated with an attempted transaction that is enabled on their website or the application that collects information.

 The Member can, in accordance with the legislation, access all the information communicated, in relation to the Claimaint, on the condition that such right of access does not challenge the purpose of anti-money laundering and combating the financing of terrorism.

 No pursuit and no action of tort can be brought or professional sanction taken against ConnectAID, its managers or employees who have reported their suspicions in good faith to the national authority.

 Article 13 - Amendments to the T&Cs